ZacJ74/Letterboxd/README.md

 # **ReelKeeper**

-A MERN-inspired Node/Express/MongoDB app that allows users to track, view, and manage their personal movie watchlist.
+This is a MERN-inspired Node/Express/MongoDB app that allows users to track, view, and manage their personal movie watchlist.
 Includes a community page to see other users’ movie lists.

 ---